anushka209/AI-Image-Generator-Website/README.md

 # AI-Image-Generator-Website
-The AI Image Generator is a web application that allows users to create stunning and unique images using advanced artificial intelligence models.
+This AI Image Generation Website allows users to create unique images from text prompts using a deep learning model.
+It offers features for generating, downloading, and sharing images with the community.
+The platform integrates OpenAI's API, providing an interactive space for users to explore and share creative ideas.

 # AI Image Generator